We want midwifery units to become a mainstream option for women with an uncomplicated pregnancy, providing holistic care to them and their family.

 Published research on midwifery units is growing all the time.
 Keep up to date with must-read articles here.
 On our resources page you can also find examples of guidance, policy documents and toolkits; operating policies, clinical guidelines and pathways to help support your own unit.

 Policymaking and Influencing

 The Midwifery Unit Network have been working with the European Midwives Association (EMA) to influence the implementation of maternity policies that promote the safety and health of women and their babies and access to evidence-based maternity care.

 We want midwifery units to become the main care pathway for healthy women with straightforward pregnancies.
 We have worked with the European Midwives Association (EMA) to develop the Midwifery Unit Standards, to provide the quality assurance necessary to scale up the implementation of midwifery units across Europe.
 The Standards aim to improve the quality of maternity care, reduce variability in practice and facilitate a bio-psycho-social model of care.
 You can find out more and download the Standards here.

-The Birth Centre Beacon Sites programme showcases influential midwifery units, providing a gold standard of care.
+The Birth Centre Beacon Sites pilot showcases midwifery units, midwifery leadership and NHS trusts that demonstrate a positive philosophy and organisation of care.
 In 2018, three NHS trusts were awarded Beacon Site status, and committed to helping others learn from their experience.
 You can find out more about our Beacon Sites here.

 The Midwifery Unit Academy offers high quality training for those opening and sustaining midwifery units.
-Online and offline modules are available on topics such as XXXXX.
+Our online and offline modules include courses on personalising care, decision-making and skills to support physiological birth.
 Click here for more details of upcoming courses.